 We’re dieting to the brink of starvation.

-Elephant Journal’s own Kerry Gallagher knows it all too well:
+One of Elephant Journal’s own knows it all too well:

 “At age 24, after eight years of restricting my calories to the point where I was thin enough to feel attractive, I got laid off from my job.
 Suddenly my metabolism shifted, and I began noticing a belly pudge that never existed before.
 I responded the only way I knew how: cut calories even more, hit the gym harder than I already had been.
 But instead of the results women have been conditioned to expect, such as a ‘whittled waist,’ ‘shedding pounds,’ and all that bullsh*t, my body was having the opposite effect.